idanefroni/Conservatory/README.txt

 	* seqkit
 	* bgzip

-	You can also build the conda environment using the buildCondaEnvironment script in the Conservatory directory.
+	You can also build the conda environment using the ./buildCondaEnvironment script in the Conservatory directory.

 3. Download the genomes to the genomes/family directory.
-For each genome, conservatory requires three files: the genome fasta file (bgziped), an annotation GFF3 file and the protein sequence file.
+For each genome, conservatory requires three files: the genome fasta file (bgziped), an annotation GFF3 file, and the protein sequence file.
 Files should be named. <genomename>.fasta.gz, <genomename>.genes.gff3 and <genomename>.proteins.fasta, respectively.

 4. Once all genomes are downloaded, set up the genome_database.csv file.
 This is a comma-delimited text file with the following fields:
  Genome - a unique genome name (must match the name of the genome data files)